dynamsoft-docs/capture-vision-docs/parameters/file/auxiliary/barcode-format-specification.md

 **Set target barcode format**

 Sets `BarcodeFormatIds` to specify which barcode format the current FormatSpecification configuration is applied to.
-View enumeration [BarcodeFormats]({{site.dcvb_enums}}barcode-reader/barcode-format.html) for all supported barcode formats.

 **Set special configurations for target format**